 Malarkey even does a little demonstration in the process.
-At Searsucker, signature dishes include the 38-ounce bone-in rib eye “tomahawk”, beer-braised pork rib with horseradish and fried onions, eggs and bacon pork belly, as well as signature sides including jalapeno-chorizo “corn off the cob” and fried brussels and walnuts.
+At Searsucker, signature dishes include the 38-ounce bone-in rib eye “tomahawk”, beer-braised pork rib with horseradish and fried onions, eggs, and bacon pork belly, as well as signature sides including jalapeño-chorizo “corn off the cob”, fried Brussels and walnuts.
 To finish off the late night dining Las Vegas experience, the S’mores Bar is a sweet creation including graham, honey chocolate mousse, marshmallow and ice cream.

 Experience it for yourself.
 And stay as long as you like.

 Adam: I'm Adam Rapoport from Bon Appétit.
 I'm here at Caesars Palace at Searsucker with Chef Brian Malarkey.
 Brian, thanks for having us.